53 Great Gifts For a Tennis Player

 Radar gun

-Take a radar speed gun to a tennis club and it will be like a magnet for tennis players… everybody will want to measure their serve speed, and you’ll hear some wonderfully imaginative excuses for low numbers!
+Take a radar speed gun to a tennis club and it will become a magnet for tennis players… everybody will want to measure their serve speed, and you’ll hear some wonderfully imaginative excuses for low numbers!
 Putting an exact figure on your serve speed is not just interesting, its also a very useful way to track progress and set goals.
 It can also allow you to evaluate racquet / string performance in a more scientific way.
 The geeky toy that everyone will want to play with.

 The Pocket Radar Smart Coach is a compact radar speed gun that produces remarkably accurate readings up to 130 MPH, and has smartphone app compatibility.
 There is also a cheaper version without the app connectivity.